sethdford/Agentic-Knowledge-Graph/examples/README.md

 2. **Temporal Versioning**: Entities are updated with new valid times to create temporal versions
 3. **Graph Querying**: Various methods are used to traverse and query the graph
 4. **Error Handling**: Examples demonstrate proper error handling patterns
+5. **Vector Similarity**: Hybrid operations use vector embeddings for enhanced retrieval capabilities
+6. **Fusion Strategies**: Different strategies for combining graph and vector results are demonstrated

 ## Need Help?